JoelMathewC/JoelMathewC/README.md

 ## Hi there 👋

+I am Joel, I am a CS engineer with a special interest is systems and machine learning.
+I also build mobile applications in `Flutter`, backends in `.NET Core` and scripting in `Python` and `PowerShell`.

 <!--
 **JoelMathewC/JoelMathewC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.